WordPress is the best blogging platform. It has everything you’ll ever want to create and grow your online business.

 - Paste the ping list in the update services field.

-Showing the full content in feed will result in content theft and may eventually become content farming, which Google doesn’t like.
+Showing the feed’s full content will result in content theft and may eventually become content farming, which Google doesn’t like.
 You might never know, but the feeds will be stealing your content.

 This might also land you in duplicate content issues.

-So, you should always show a small summary part of your blog posts in your feed and blog index page.
+You should always show a small summary of your blog posts in your feed and blog index page.
 By default, WordPress shows full content in feeds, and here’s how to fix that:

 - Go to the reading settings from your WordPress dashboard.